isinaltinkaya/actg-lock/README.md

 # actg-lock
 A i3lock lockscreen template.
-When you lock your screen, you can see the dna sequence flowing in the matrix way.
+When you lock your screen, you can see the DNA sequence flowing in the matrix way.

 ## Dependencies:
 You need i3lock, urxvt, compton and unimatrix installed.